gvelim/advent2023/src/bin/day14/README.md

               W >      Index      < array.len()-W
     Lower Bound                     Higher Bound
 ```
-Moving horizontally in a single dimension while avoiding crossing lines:
+Also, moving horizontally in a single dimension and while movement must be contained in the same logical line:
 - Step is equal to `+/- 1`
 - horizontal movement logical bounds defined as
 ```